abingdonpta/abingdonpta/content/docs/bylaws.md

 **Section 1.** Regular meetings of this local PTA/PTSA shall be held at least 3 times during the school year, 14 days' notice having been given.

-**Section 2.** The general membership election meeting shall be held in the month as approved by general membership on the organizational structure form.
+**Section 2.** The general membership election meeting shall be held in the months as approved by general membership on the Organizational Structure Form.

-**Section 3.** Special meetings of this local PTA/PTSA may be called by the president or by a majority of the executive board, with notice as approved by general membership on the organizational structure form.
+**Section 3.** Special meetings of this local PTA/PTSA may be called by the president or by a majority of the executive board, with notice as approved by general membership on the Organizational Structure Form.

-**Section 4.** Voting on routine matters may be by voice vote as long as all members can see and hear each other; however, motions requiring a two-thirds (2/3) affirmative vote (e.g. votes on bylaws) shall be by a rising vote, electronic vote, or show of hands as long as members can see and hear each verified member of this local PTA/PTSA.
+**Section 4.** Voting on routine matters may be by voice vote as long as all members can see and hear each other; however, motions requiring a two-thirds (2/3s) affirmative vote shall be by a rising vote, electronic vote, or show of hands as long as members can see and hear each verified member of this local PTA/PTSA.

+**Section 5.** The general membership shall have the authority to remove elected officers, with or without cause, and to hold an immediate election to fill vacancies thereby created, provided either (1) the executive board, by majority vote, instruct the secretary that such removal is to be considered at a regular or special meeting of the general membership or (2) at least ten (10) members provide written notice to the secretary fifteen (15) days before the next meeting.
+Notice of the proposed removal shall be included in the call of the meeting, but failure to include such notice shall not void a decision by the general membership to remove one or more officers.

-**Section 5.** Either ten (10) members or fifty percent (50%) of the membership of this local PTA, whichever number is less, shall constitute a quorum for the transaction of business in any general meeting of this local PTA/PTSA.
+**Section 6.** Either ten (10) members or fifty percent (50%) of the membership of this local PTA, whichever number is less, shall constitute a quorum for the transaction of business in any general meeting of this local PTA/PTSA.

-**Section 6.** General membership meetings may be held by video or audio conference calls.
+**Section 7.** General membership meetings may be held by video or audio conference calls.
 Voting on routine matters shall be as prescribed in these bylaws.
 Virginia PTA electronic meeting guidelines shall govern electronic meetings.

-**Section 7.** Voting by proxy is prohibited.
+**Section 8.** Voting by proxy is prohibited.

-**Section 8.** Last general membership meeting of the fiscal year shall be held in April, May, or June.
+**Section 9.** Last general membership meeting of the fiscal year shall be held in April, May, or June.

 ## Article 11: Council Membership

-**Section 1.** The local PTA/PTSA shall be represented in meetings of their local council as designated by Virginia PTA, by the president or alternate, the principal or alternate and no more than two (2) delegates appointed by executive committee each term year.
+**Section 1.** The local PTA/PTSA shall be represented in meetings of their local council as designated by Virginia PTA, by the president or alternate and no more than two (2) delegates appointed by executive committee each term year.

-**Section 2.** This local PTA/PTSA shall pay annual dues as prescribed in council bylaws to the Council PTA as approved by the council membership.
+**Section 2.** This local PTA/PTSA shall pay annual dues as prescribed in council bylaws as approved by the council membership.

 **Section 3.** Responsibilities of delegates:

 1. Delegates shall report activities of the council to the local PTA/PTSA and shall present to council such matters as may be referred to it by the local PTA/PTSA.
 1. Delegates shall vote on all issues as instructed by their local PTA/PTSA; but if not instructed, they shall use their own discretion, except as provided by council bylaws.

-## Article 12: District Membership

-**Section 1.** This local PTA/PTSA shall be a member of the district designated by Virginia PTA.

-**Section 2.** The district shall act as liaison between Virginia PTA and local units, to coordinate policies and current programs of local units with those of Virginia PTA.

-**Section 3.** Local units in good standing are entitled to be represented at the Annual District Meeting.

-**Section 4.** Local PTA/PTSA delegates for the district shall report activities of the district to their local PTA/PTSA and shall present to the district such matters as may be referred to it by their local PTA/PTSA.
-Delegates shall vote on all issues as instructed by their local PTA/PTSA; but if not instructed, they shall use their own discretion.

-## Article 13: Fiscal Year
+## Article 12: Fiscal Year

 The fiscal year of this local PTA/PTSA shall begin on July 1 and end on June 30.

-## Article 14: Amendments to VAPTA Uniform Bylaws
+## Article 13: Amendments to VAPTA Uniform Bylaws

-**Section 1.** These bylaws may be amended by a two-thirds vote at the Virginia PTA annual meeting, provided the amendments have been approved by the Virginia PTA board of directors.
-Notice of the proposed amendments shall be sent to each member of the Virginia PTA board of directors, council presidents, and local PTA presidents at least 30 days prior to the opening day of the Virginia PTA annual meeting.
+**Section 1.** These bylaws may be amended by a two-thirds (2/3s) vote at the Virginia PTA annual meeting, provided the amendments have been approved by the Virginia PTA board of directors.
+Notice of the proposed amendments shall be sent to each member of the Virginia PTA board of directors, council presidents, and local PTA/PTSA presidents at least 30 days prior to the opening day of the Virginia PTA annual meeting.

 **Section 2.** Except as otherwise provided in the amendment or a proviso thereto, amendments to these bylaws shall become effective on July 1 after the Virginia PTA annual meeting at which they were adopted.

+**Section 3.** The Virginia Board of Directors may further amend these bylaws to incorporate changes to the Bylaws of the Virginia PTA, duly adopted at an Annual Meeting of the Virginia PTA, affecting the governance of local PTAs/PTSAs.

+## Article 14: Adapting Uniform Bylaws

+**Section 1.** Proposed adaptations of the bylaws, through adoption or amendment of an Organizational Structure Form, may be proffered by either the executive board or a committee appointed by the general membership at a meeting of the general membership.

+**Section 2.** Notice of proposed adaptations of the bylaws shall be provided in either the call of the meeting at which such adaptations shall be considered or by oral notice at the prior general membership meeting.
+Such notice shall be provided at least thirty (30) days before the general membership meeting at which the proposed adaptation will be considered.

+**Section 3.** Unless an adaptation of the bylaws requires a higher voting threshold under the bylaws in force or policies and procedures of the Virginia PTA, or under the Act (if the organization is a Virginia nonstock corporation), a proposed adaptation of the bylaws shall require a two-thirds (2/3s) vote of those present and voting at a general membership meeting at which quorum has been established.

+**Section 4.** The executive board shall have the authority to direct the secretary to adopt ministerial changes that accord with existing adaptations—for example by adopting or amending an Organizational Structure Form that accords with the existing governance structure such as bylaw provisions previously adopted by the local PTA/PTSA that have not been directly superseded or rescinded—when necessary to comply with Virginia PTA policies and procedures for adapting local unit uniform bylaws.

 ## Article 15: Parliamentary Authority

-The rules contained in the current edition of Robert’s Rules of Order Newly Revised shall govern National PTA and its constituent associations in all cases in which they are applicable and in which they are not in conflict with these bylaws, the bylaws of Virginia PTA, and the bylaws of National PTA, or the Virginia Non-Stock Corporation Act and Articles of Incorporation.
+The rules contained in the current edition of Robert's Rules of Order Newly Revised shall govern National PTA and its constituent associations in all cases in which they are applicable and in which they are not in conflict with these bylaws, the bylaws of Virginia PTA, the bylaws of National PTA, the Act, and Articles of Incorporation of the local PTA/PTSA, if any.

 ## Article 16: Application of These Uniform Bylaws